iankressin/obsidian-backup/2 - Notes/Rust book - Rc.md

 - A reference counting pointer allows multiple owners of a single heap-allocated data.
 	1 value / Multiple readers

-- The reference counting happens at compile time, and the compiler tells determines which scope does the last use of the reference, and makes that scope the owner of the heap data.
+- The reference counting happens at compile time, and the compiler determines which variable does the last use of a reference, and makes that variable the owner of the heap data.
 Then the regular rules of ownership are applied.

 - Implementation of Cons list using Rc
 ```rust